Biplane fighter aces

 A fourth uneventful mission was flown later during the day by the 73a Squadriglia.

 The 9o Gruppo returned from the desert and was re-equipped with Macchi MC.200s.
-In July they re-equipped again with MC.202s and were they were sent to Sicily, arriving in the end of September 1941, to take part in the operations against Malta
+In July 1941, they re-equipped again with MC.202s and were sent to Sicily, arriving in the end of September 1941, to take part in the operations against Malta.

 At 07:15 on 21 November 1941, five MC.200s of 54o Stormo and ten 9o Gruppo MC.202s strafed Hal Far, presumably attracted by the presence of 242 and 605 Squadron’s Hurricanes based there.
 Seven Hurricanes from 185 Squadron led by Squadron Leader Pike were scrambled to intercept.
 They attacked five Macchis initially (probably the MC.200s), five more then jumping the British fighters (probably some of the MC.202s).
 No firm claims were made by the Hurricane pilots, but it was believed that three of the Italian fighters had been damaged.
 Sergeant Bill Nurse’s Hurricane was badly hit in return.

-The Italians reported fighting twelve Hurricanes and ‘Spitfires’, and claimed two ‘Spitfires’ shot down, one by Sottotenente Jacopo Frigerio, Sergente Raffaello Novelli and Sergente Angelo Golino, and one by Sottotenente Barcaro and Sergente Massimo Salvatore (all of them from the 97a Squadriglia), while two more were claimed as probables.
-Four were claimed destroyed on the ground plus a Blenheim, damage to the latter being credited to Maresciallo Rinaldo Damiani.
+The Italians reported fighting twelve Hurricanes and 'Spitfires', and claimed two 'Spitfires' shot down, one by Sottotenente Jacopo Frigerio, Sergente Maggiore Raffaele Novelli and Sergente Angelo Golino, and one by Sottotenente Barcaro and Sergente Massimo Salvatore (all of them from the 97a Squadriglia), while two more were claimed as probables.
+Before the Hurricanes had been able to engage the Italian aircraft, four Hurricanes were claimed destroyed on the ground plus a Blenheim, damage to the latter being credited to Maresciallo Rinaldo Damiani (97a Squadriglia).
 Two Macchis returned damaged.

-The close-escort MC.200s became uncoordinated and returned early, but the higher flying MC.202s, which were providing indirect cover reported engaging 40 British fighters (‘Spitfires’).
+The close-escort MC.200s became uncoordinated and returned early, but the higher flying MC.202s, which were providing indirect cover reported engaging 40 British fighters (“Spitfires”).
 They returned claiming eight Spitfires and three more as probables.
-Tenente Fernando Malvezzi (73a Squadriglia) (totally 10 victories) and Sottotenente Barcaro (97a Squadriglia) both claimed two while Capitano Ezio Viglione Borghese, Sottotenente Emanuele Annoni (96a Squadriglia) (totally 9 victories) and Sergente Maggiore Dante Labanti (73a Squadriglia) claimed one each.
+Tenente Fernando Malvezzi (96a Squadriglia) and Sottotenente Barcaro (97a Squadriglia) both claimed two while Capitano Ezio Viglione Borghese, Sottotenente Emanuele Annoni (96a Squadriglia) and Sergente Maggiore Dante Labanti (73a Squadriglia) claimed one each.
 The eight Spitfire was claimed as a shared by the pilots from 9o Gruppo.
 Sergente Bruno Spitzl (96a Squadriglia), Sergente Gustavo Minelli (96a Squadriglia) and Sergente Maggiore Egeo Parodi (96a Squadriglia) claimed the three probables.
-One MC.202 (MM7748) was lost when Tenente Pietro Bonfatti (73a Squadriglia) (totally 6 victories) was shot down and killed.
+One MC.202 (MM7748) was lost when Tenente Pietro Bonfatti (73a Squadriglia) was shot down and killed.
+Pilots reported seeing wreckage from one Italian fighter flying through the air.
+With the wreckage was an object swathed in white as though the pilot had abandoned his aircraft and become entangled in the folds of his parachute.

 On 25 November, the 9o Gruppo (minus the 73a Squadriglia) returned to North Africa.